-Attitude of local courts As far as we know, Nigerian courts have not been called upon to issue orders in aid of investment treaty towards investment arbitration, or to enforce awards emanating from investment treaty arbitration. treaty arbitration However, the attitude of local courts towards enforcement of commercial awards against the state or state- owned entities is arguably protectionist, as we have not seen any successful enforcement of an arbitral award of a significant amount against the state or a state-owned entity.
+As far as we know, Nigerian courts have not been called upon to issue orders in aid of investment treaty arbitration, or to enforce awards emanating from investment treaty arbitration.
+However, the attitude of local courts towards enforcement of commercial awards against the state or state-owned entities is arguably protectionist, as we are not aware of any successful enforcement of an arbitral award of a significant amount against the state or a state-owned entity.